(This post was originally published on June 12, 2014. We’ve updated it for accuracy and completeness.)

 “Magento hosting partners make sure your online store stays up, running and ready to serve customers.
 Hosting partners deliver the highest levels of web and database server performance and availability, and can meet your needs for an on premise or cloud-based solution.”

-According to our research, and based on these categories, these are the top 5 Magento hosting providers:
+According to our research and based on the above categories, here are the top 7 Magento hosting providers:

 |Provider||Ideal Company Size||Magento Partner||Magento Installation||Support||Price||PCI Compliant|